fengsp/django-grpc-framework/docs/quickstart.rst

 Quickstart
 ==========

-We're going to create a simple service to allow clients to view and edit the users in the system.
+We're going to create a simple service to allow clients to retrieve and edit the users in the system.